facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.0/Selphid_Component.md

 If the calculation returns -1.0, it means that the document does not contain common fields or there is still no information on both sides.

-### 5.11 captureProgress/timeoutStatus
+### 5.12 captureProgress/timeoutStatus

-This property returns the status the search process was in when the widget terminated.
+This property returns the status the search process was in when the component terminated.
 These are the possible values:

 ``` java
         Front_Detection_None = 0